Data Management Plan (DMP)

 Data Assets

-At the VU, we sometimes use the term ‘Data Assets’.
+At VU Amsterdam, we sometimes use the term ‘Data Assets’.
 You can think of data assets as small ‘parcels’ of data that can change form or format throughout the research.
 For example, if you’re sending out surveys for your research, the survey responses are considered a data asset.
 If, in addition to the surveys, you’re also holding focus groups, the data collected from the focus group are also considered a data asset, separate from the survey results.
 Most projects will have more than one data asset per data stage.
 It is common to provide data assets based on the data stage such as raw, processed, or analysed.
 Raw Data refers to original data collected, Processed Data is data that has undergone some level of transformation or organisation.
 Processing involves cleaning, formatting, and structuring raw data to make them more understandable and suitable for analysis.
 Analysed Data usually results from statistical methods, detailed examination or interpretation.

 Here are some examples of data assets in research data management: